 The Northwest Attachment Centre (NAC) project will involve constructing a new mainly underground infrastructure needed to maintain the métro network.
 By adding this attachment centre, the STM aims to reduce its asset maintenance deficit and ensure the longevity of its métro network.
 The project is also needed to prepare for the Blue line extension, as the five new stations will require maintenance for decades to come.
-Construction is set to start in 2021 and commissioning is planned for 2026.

 An attachment centre is an underground workshop where rail vehicles required for night-time tunnel and track maintenance are parked.
 It is also used to receive and transport construction materials needed at major station and tunnel refurbishment sites, as well as to remove construction debris from these sites.